clojure-lsp/clojure-lsp/.github/ISSUE_TEMPLATE/editor_bug_report.md

 ---
-name: Bug report
+name: Editor Bug report
-about: Create a report to help us fix a bug
+about: Create a report for an issue with clojure-lsp running in your editor
 title: ''
-labels: bug
+labels: [bug, editor]
 assignees: ''

 ---